CloudSlang/CloudSlang.github.io/app/markdowns/developer.md

   });
   ```

-##SLANG API
+##Slang API
-The SLANG API allows a program to interact with score using content authored in SLANG.
+The SLANG API allows a program to interact with the CloudSlang Orchestration Engine (Score) using content authored in CloudSlang.
 What follows is a brief discussion of the API using a simple example that compiles and runs a flow while listening for the events that are fired during the run.
-For more information, see the Javadocs.

 ###Example
 ####Code
-**Java Class - SlangEmbed.java**
+**Java Class - CloudSlangEmbed.java**
 ```Java
 package io.openscore.example;